-- e) Determine whether one (or more) of the following is true: - Would the person who is personally rendering the service have been regarded as an "employee" of the client if the service was rendered directly to the client and not through the company, close corporation or For purposes of employees' tax, the word trust? "employee" is defined in the Fourth Schedule and it is therefore necessary to determine whether the person would have been an employee as defined.
+- e) Determine whether one (or more) of the following is true: - □ Would the person who is personally rendering the service have been regarded as an "employee" of the client if the service was rendered directly to the client and not through the company, close corporation or trust?
+For purposes of employees' tax, the word "employee" is defined in the Fourth Schedule and it is therefore necessary to determine whether the person would have been an employee as defined.
 For example, if the person would have been a person in receipt of remuneration or to whom remuneration accrues as described in paragraph (a) of the definition of "employee", the company, close corporation or trust is a "personal service company" or "personal service trust", as the case may be.
 Following the example through, the test must also include a reference to the definition of "remuneration" (because of its reference in paragraph (a) of the definition of "employee"), which excludes payments made to common law independent contractors.
-If the person rendering the service would have been regarded as an independent contractor under the common law (refer to Interpretation Note 17), the person would not have been regarded as an "employee" in the absence of the company, close corporation or trust. - Is the person who is personally rendering the service, or the company, close corporation or trust, subject to the control or supervision of the client as to the manner in which, or hours during which, the duties are or are to be performed?
+If the person rendering the service would have been regarded as an independent contractor under the common law (refer to Interpretation Note 17), the person would not have been regarded as an "employee" in the absence of the company, close corporation or trust.

+- Is the person who is personally rendering the service, or the company, close corporation or trust performing the duties mainly at the premises of the client and is that person subject to the control or supervision of the client as to the manner in which the duties are or are to be performed?
 The test is the same as the one used in exclusionary subparagraph (aa) of the definition of "remuneration" in the Fourth Schedule.
-In simple terms, if the client prescribes the hours during which the service is to be rendered, or if the client supervises or controls the activities of the person rendering the service or the activities of the company, close corporation or trust, the test is positive.

-- Do the amounts (remuneration) paid or payable in respect of the services consist of or include earnings of any description that are payable at regular daily, weekly, monthly or other intervals?
-The test is the same as the one used in exclusionary subparagraph (bb) of the definition of "remuneration" in the Fourth Schedule.
-As explained in Interpretation Note 17, this test would be satisfied if a right to demand payment on a regular basis is present, regardless of when the payments are actually collected. - Does more than 80% of the income of the company, close corporation or trust from services rendered consist of or is likely to consist of amounts received from any one client, or from any associated institution in relation to the client?
+In simple terms, if the services are rendered mainly at the premises of the client and the client supervises or controls the activities of the person rendering the service or the activities of the company, close corporation or trust, the test is positive. - □ Does more than 80% of the income of the company, close corporation or trust from services rendered consist of or is likely to consist of amounts received from any one client, or from any associated institution in relation to the client?
 In simple terms, if more than 80% of the income of the company, close corporation or trust consists (or is likely to consist) of income from only one client, the test is positive.
 The reference to "income" in the test is a reference to "income" as defined in section 1 of the Act.
 It is necessary to isolate the income received for the services rendered from the income received in respect of other activities of the company, close corporation or trust.